ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 tree walk is a valid DMARC policy record, and the following rules should be applied to records that are found in this manner:

-1. If the tree walk ends in the discovery of multiple records or no records, DMARC processing is not applied to this message.
+1. If the tree walk ends in the discovery of no records, DMARC processing is not applied to this message.

 2. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then: